-If there’s something soul fans like more than heartache, misery and pain, it is heartache, misery and pain followed by survival, of faith kept and rewarded.
+If there’s something soul fans like more than heartache, misery and pain, it is heartache, misery and pain followed by survival and reward.
 No wonder Charles Bradley has been taken to our collective heart.

-As Poull O’Brein’s fly-on-the-wall/documentary film Charles Bradley: Soul of America shows (and by the way, that was just dust in my eye, okay), Charles had to wait until he was 62 to release his first album, No Time For Dreaming, in 2011 and suffered the murder of his brother, nearly died himself, was living a hand-to-mouth existence in the tough housing projects of Brooklyn earning money as a James Brown impersonator until hooking up with - and being gently nurtured by - Daptone Records into revealing his true self, previously hidden beneath the supportive crutch of a JB wig and cape.
-The film ends with his debut album being acclaimed as on the best 50 of the year by Rolling Stone magazine.
+As Poull O’Brein’s fly-on-the-wall documentary, Charles Bradley: Soul of America, shows (and by the way, that was just dust in my eye, okay), Charles had to wait until he was 62 to release his first album, No Time For Dreaming, in 2011.
+He also suffered the murder of his brother, nearly died himself, lived hand-to-mouth in the tough housing projects of Brooklyn earning money as a James Brown impersonator, until hooking up with - and being gently nurtured by - Daptone Records who helped reveal his true self, previously hidden beneath the supportive crutch of a JB wig and cape.
+The film ends with his debut album being acclaimed as one the best 50 of the year by Rolling Stone magazine.

 This heart-warming back story would only stretch so far if Bradley couldn’t take care of business.
 His second LP, the recent Victim of Love, is an improvement on the first – more assured, more natural, more cohesive - and to a sold out Assembly Hall he sho’ nuff TCB.
 Backed by an excellent young band (billed as The Extraordinaires but looked to me like the Menahan Street Band who played on his records) he delivered a performance with all the trappings of classic soul show.